Security

 Warning

 While it is possible to use a self-signed SSL certificate, adding the configuration to do so disables certificate validity checks, making connections to the configured host less secure.
 We strongly recommend against using this configuration option.
+For more information about the risks of using a self-signed SSL certificate, see Security risks of using a self-signed certificate.

 However, if you need to configure continuous integration, deployment, or JIRA connections and those connections must use a self-signed SSL certificate, set the sslallowselfsigned item to true for the specific host that needs it, as in the following example: